sourabbapusridhar/DevOps-Setup/instructions/hello_world.md

  - python hello.py
 ```

-The above file informs Travis CI to set up a Python 3.6 environment and run the `hello.py` script.
+The above file informs Travis CI to set up a Python 3.6 environment and run the `hello.py` file.

 * Add and commit the above new file to your repository and push the changes to GitHub to trigger a Travis CI build.
 Travis only runs builds on the commits you push after adding the `.travis.yml` file.